azonenberg/serdes-website/serdes/_posts/2099-05-01-Holding-the-Bag.md

 "Wait, there's more than one now???" she asked.

 "Yeah, another one popped up a day later right in the middle of a house in Costa Rica.
 Looked like it got hit by a tornado.
-Luckily nobody was home."
+Luckily nobody was home.
+And some guy on the internet browsing aerial photos found another in the Mojave.
+Who knows how long it's been there.
+So that's three that we know about so far.
+There might well be more in uninhabited areas that nobody's found yet."

+"Wow.
+OK, what do we know about them?"

+"Not a whole lot.
+They're very heavy, nobody's managed to move one of them yet.
+They absorb every wavelength of light or RF we've thrown at them so far and radiate weakly around 30ish GHz.
+The spectrum looks just like you'd expect from an ideal black-body... with a temperature of around 2.7K rather than ambient.
+No idea if they're solid or hollow or what they're made of.
+The governor set up a task force to focus on this one and several of us have been asked to participate.
+They want you involved too, once you're feeling up to it."

+"Wait, 2.7K?
+30 GHz?
+That sounds like the cosmic microwave background."

+"Yep," Abe replied.
+"We have no idea if that's a coincidence or if there's some kind of connection somehow."

+He pulled Betsy to the side of the road.
+"This is your place, right?"

+"Yep, that's it.
+Thanks a lot!"

+"Any time.
+Dr. Chan said you had an 8AM lecture tomorrow so I'll see you 7:30ish?"

+"Sounds good.
+See you tomorrow."